landv/gambas/README.md

 ### Example TestContainer

-You should create a class with a name starting with "_Test", for example "_TestHelloWorld", it contains one or more public testmethod(s).
-It has to inherit from ATestContainer and it has to be exported to ensure the unittest will recognize it.
-It is the so called TestContainer:
+Start by creating a class with a name like "_Test", for example "_TestHelloWorld".
+This class contains one or more public testmethod(s).
+It has to inherit from ATestContainer and it has to be exported to ensure that Unittest will recognize it.
+The trailing underscore ensures that the Gambas interpreter hides these classnames, even when they are exported.
+But you can take every other name for it.
+This class is the so called TestContainer:

 ----
     ' Gambas class file